fnCAD/fnCAD/BIG_OPENSCAD_SYNTAX_TRANSITION.md

-# OpenSCAD Syntax Transition Plan
+# OpenSCAD-Inspired Syntax Transition Plan

 ## Rationale

-The transition to OpenSCAD-like syntax serves multiple purposes:
+The transition to an OpenSCAD-inspired syntax serves multiple purposes:

-1. **Familiarity**: OpenSCAD is the de-facto standard for programmatic CAD.
-Using its syntax makes our tool immediately accessible to existing users.
+1. **Familiarity**: While not exactly matching OpenSCAD's syntax, our similar approach will feel natural to users familiar with programmatic CAD tools like OpenSCAD.

 2. **Separation of Concerns**: The current SDF expression parser conflates two roles:
    - Low-level SDF primitive definitions